jeti/android_ipopt_example/README.md

 or you can build the libraries yourself with the script provided there.
 Up to you...

-There are just a few steps necessary to get IPOPT working in an Android project, as demonstrated in [this video](https://youtu.be/7hNbvoRIvZE):
+There are just a few steps necessary to get IPOPT working in an Android project, as demonstrated in [this video](https://youtu.be/7hNbvoRIvZE).
+Here is a recap of what we did to create this repo (you can follow these steps to create your own app from scratch):

 1. Create a new Android project with C++ support.
 This project should have the structure